Pringlez/ACCServerManager/README.md

-# ACC Manager & ACC Server
+# ACC Manager
-ACC Manager has been designed to manage multiple ACC Server docker containers.
-Currently, only capable of managing containers local to the ACC Manager's host machine.
+ACC Manager is tool for managing multiple game serer docker containers, and local servers on the filesystem.

 ## Setup Host
 First, you'll need to install [docker](https://docs.docker.com/get-started/) on your hosting machine.